easypanel-io/website/docs/05-templates/navidrome/index.md

 ## Description

-Navidrome is an open source web-based music collection server and streamer.
-It allows you to enjoy your music collection from anywhere, by making it available through a modern Web UI and through a wide range of third-party compatible mobile apps, for both iOS and Android devices.
-Navidrome is lightweight, fast, and self-contained, making it suitable for resource-limited platforms like Raspberry Pi.
-It can handle large music libraries, supports transcoding on the fly to reduce data usage, and is built with modern technologies like GoLang, ReactJS, and Material-UI.
-Navidrome is compatible with the Subsonic API and actively maintained with regular releases and contributions welcome.
-Join the Navidrome community on Reddit or Discord for discussions, help, and announcements.
+Welcome to Navidrome, your personal streaming service!
+This open-source software allows you to access and enjoy your music collection from anywhere, through a modern web UI and a wide range of third-party compatible mobile apps for both iOS and Android devices.
+Navidrome is lightweight, fast, and self-contained, capable of running well even on resource-limited platforms.
+It can handle large music libraries, and even transcodes your music files on the fly to prevent excessive data usage.
+Built with new technologies like GoLang, ReactJS, and Material-UI, Navidrome ensures modern features and compatibility.
+It is also compatible with the de facto standard Music API, supporting all its clients and ecosystem.
+With new releases on a regular basis, Navidrome continually adds features and bug fixes to enhance your music streaming experience.

 ## Benefits

-- Access your music from anywhere: Navidrome allows you to access your music collection from anywhere using a modern Web UI or third-party mobile apps for iOS and Android devices.
+- Personal Streaming Service: Navidrome allows you to enjoy your music collection from anywhere, making it available through a modern Web UI and a wide range of third-party compatible mobile apps, for both iOS and Android devices.
-- Blazing fast: Navidrome is lightweight, fast, and self-contained, running well even on resource-limited platforms like Raspberry Pi.
+- Access Your Music From Anywhere: Choose from a large selection of mobile clients or use the integrated web player to access your music from anywhere.
-- Handles large libraries: Navidrome can handle large music collections, even tested with ~900K songs consisting of FLAC and MP3 files.
+- Handles Large Libraries: Navidrome plays well with gigantic music collections, tested with ~900K songs - 2/3 FLAC, 1/3 MP3.
-- Transcoding on the fly: Navidrome can convert and reduce your music files as you play them, saving your data plan.
+- Transcoding on the Fly: Navidrome converts/reduces your music files as you play them, so you don’t nuke your data plan.
-- Modern and up-to-date: Navidrome is built with new technologies like GoLang, ReactJS, and Material-UI, ensuring modern features and compatibility.
-- Subsonic API compatible: Navidrome is compatible with the Subsonic API, supporting all its clients and ecosystem.
-- Active project: Navidrome is actively maintained with new releases on a regular basis, adding features and bug fixes.
-- Contributions welcome: Navidrome follows a Pull Request contributions workflow on GitHub, and new users are always welcome to contribute.

 ## Features

-- Your Personal Streaming Service: Navidrome allows you to enjoy your music collection from anywhere, making it available through a modern Web UI and third-party mobile apps.
-- Lightweight and Fast: Navidrome is lightweight, fast, and self-contained, running well even on resource-limited platforms like Raspberry Pi.
+- Blazing Fast: Navidrome is lightweight, fast and self-contained.
+It runs well even on resource-limited platforms.
-- Handles Large Libraries: Navidrome can handle large music collections, even tested with ~900K songs consisting of FLAC and MP3 files.
-- Transcoding on the Fly: Navidrome can convert and reduce your music files as you play them, saving your data plan.
-- Modern and Up-to-date: Navidrome is built with new technologies like GoLang, ReactJS, and Material-UI, ensuring modern features and compatibility.
+- Modern and Up-to-Date: Navidrome is built with new technologies to ensure modern features and compatibility.
-- Subsonic API Compatible: Navidrome is compatible with the Subsonic API, supporting all its clients and ecosystem.
+- Subsonic API Compatible: Navidrome is compatible with the de facto standard Music API, supporting all its clients and ecosystem.
-- Active Project: Navidrome is actively maintained with new releases on a regular basis, adding features and bug fixes.
+- Active Project: Navidrome has new releases on a regular basis, adding features and bug fixes.
-- Contributions Welcome: Navidrome follows a Pull Request contributions workflow on GitHub, and new users are always welcome to contribute.

 ## Links